Steve Poizner: EmpoweredU

 In July 2014, Qualcomm Inc acquired EmpoweredU.
 Terms not disclosed.

 On January 22, 2016 @StevePoizner tweeted that he is leaving Qualcomm to "pursue new challenges".

 2016 John Kasich presidential campaign

-In February 2016, it was announced that Poizner had joined Governor John Kasich of Ohio as National Co-Chairman and California State Chairman for Kasich for President.
+In February 2016, it was announced that Poizner had joined Governor John Kasich of Ohio as national co-chair and California State Chair for Kasich for President.

 Alliance for Southern California Innovation

 In June 2017, Steve Poizner formed a non-profit organization in collaboration with select California Universities and research institutes, venture capitalists, and business leaders to grow the southern California venture capital and start-up communities.
 "The purpose of the alliance is to make it easier for tech talent, especially students and professors at area universities, to start companies that commercialize the technology they've worked on.
 The group will work with universities to make processes like licensing of technology easier, and connect budding entrepreneurs with resources like potential investors."